-CHELSEA, Manhattan (WABC) -- The suspect arrested for allegedly shoving a beloved 87-year-old grandmother who later died from her injuries in a random unprovoked attack in New York City was released from Rikers Thursday.
+CHELSEA, Manhattan (WABC) -- The woman who allegedly shoved an 87-year-old grandmother and vocal coach who later died from her injuries in a random unprovoked attack in New York City was ordered held without bail Tuesday.

-Pazienza, 26, of Port Jefferson, turned herself in at the 10th Precinct earlier in the week and was charged with manslaughter and assault.
+Pazienza, 26, of Port Jefferson, turned herself in at the 10th Precinct in March and was charged with manslaughter and assault.
 She was initially released on bail.

-Barbara Maier Gustern, an active performer and voice coach, was wrapping up rehearsal on March 10 in Chelsea when the woman approached her from behind and pushed her to the ground.
+Gustern, an active performer and voice coach, was wrapping up rehearsal on March 10 in Chelsea when the woman approached from behind and pushed her to the ground.